aliansgp/STM32_Micro_Second_Delay/README.md

 ## Code algorithm :
 Algorithm is so simple:

-First start the timer (in this code, Timer 1), --line 10--
+First start the timer (in this code, Timer 1),
 ```
 HAL_TIM_Base_Start(&htim1);
 ```